jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 Finally one strange feature this book posesses is a complete lack of low level languages (C, assymbly, etc).
 This may seem to be a fatal flaw of the book.
 There is much to be said for understanding how computers work in their lowest levels.
 There are large groups that lament the lack of understand that new developers have of the internal workings of computers and this book is just contributing to that problem.

-If anyone levys these criticisms against this book, we accept them.
-We see nothing wrong with learning C, but it doesn't quite fit with our goal.
+If anyone levys these criticisms against this book, I accept them.
+I see nothing wrong with learning C, but it doesn't quite fit with our goal.
 Programming is theory building; theories are defined not by the mechanical movements of their parts, but by abstractions which unify various ideas.
 For example, Darwin's *Theory of Natural Selection*, if stated in terms of purely mechanical parts, is just physics.
 Instead, Darwin operates at a higher level, talking about populations, adaptations, species (or lack thereof), and many other terms that operate above the level of mechanical functioning.

 While all programs are reducable to the functionings of our computers, thinking of them in these terms is limiting.
-We believe that the end of programming, the goal at which it aims, is to continue to operate at a higher and higher level.
-The languages we have chosen are those which allow us to build these levels.
+I believe that the end of programming, the goal at which it aims, is to continue to operate at a higher and higher level.
+The languages I have chosen are those which allow us to build these levels.
 Languages that offer the programmer a way to abstract and express concepts succinctly.

 To the extent that we delve into "low level" details, they will be of a mathematical and relational nature rather than mechanical ones.
 Programming is no more about machines than astronomy is about telescopes.
 Computers are the tools on which our programs run.
 Our programs continue to live beyond the life of any given machine and thus should be thought about separate from them.